ashesh-0/ashesh.github.io/pages/about.md

 description: Ashesh is working as a Research Assistant in National Taiwan University, Taipei.
 His research field is Gaze estimation.
 ---

-Ashesh is working as a Research Assistant in [National Taiwan University](https://www.ntu.edu.tw/english/), Taipei.
-His research field is Gaze estimation.
-His advisor is [Hsuan Tien](https://www.csie.ntu.edu.tw/~htlin/)
+I'm working as a Research Assistant in [National Taiwan University](https://www.ntu.edu.tw/english/), Taipei.
+My research field is Gaze estimation.
+My advisor is Prof. [Hsuan-Tien Lin](https://www.csie.ntu.edu.tw/~htlin/)

-Ashesh received B.Tech+M.Tech in [Computer Science](https://www.cse.iitd.ernet.in/)
+I received B.Tech+M.Tech in [Computer Science](https://www.cse.iitd.ernet.in/)
 in 2015, from the IIT Delhi.

-Ashesh worked as a Data Scientist at [Qplum](https://www.qplum.co/),  an online investment advisory firm from Dec 2015 to Dec 2018.
+I worked as a Data Scientist at [Qplum](https://www.qplum.co/),  an online investment advisory firm, from Dec 2015 to Dec 2018.